Nameeshachand/hadoop-stock-analysis/README.md

-# hadoop-stock-analysis
+# Stock Price Analysis using Hadoop MapReduce
 Hadoop MapReduce project using Python to analyze stock data and compute maximum closing prices using HDFS and Hadoop Streaming.
-# Stock Price Analysis using Hadoop MapReduce

 ##  Description
 This project uses Hadoop MapReduce with Python (Hadoop Streaming) to analyze stock market data and find the maximum closing price for each stock.